Massachusetts Probate Record Research

 Unfortunately, over the years too many original records have simply vanished.
 That's where probate "record books" come in useful, but more on that further ahead.
 Many other original county probate records are in storage and are basically inaccessible to the average researcher.

-How else can mass-doc.com help?
+How else can the staff at mass-doc.com help?

-Retrieval service is currently available for the following eastern Massachusetts counties:
+Probate record retrieval is currently available for the following eastern Massachusetts counties: